Vlad6422/VUT_IPK_CLIENT_TESTS/README.md

 I updated IPK24->IPK25 and passed all tests.
 But made it in 30 min, so it can have troubles.

+I have : ✅ 39/39 test cases passed

 ## 📚 Info

 Testing server for testing the TCP/UDP messaging client for the IPK project 2025 written in Python.
 Feel free to use it and modify it however you want.